What’s really the difference?

-Think about it this way: Let’s suppose I have a tank that holds 30 GB of internet.
-That would be my available data usage.
-If I put a valve at the bottom to control how fast the internet comes out, that would be my internet speed.
-A 1.5 Mbps connection would be just a small stream flowing internet to my devices whereas a 100 Mbps connection would have internet gushing out.
+Here, let’s suppose I have a tank that holds 30GB of internet total.
+That would be my available data usage at the start of the month, for that month.
+If I put a ball-valve or two at the bottom to control how fast the internet comes out, that would be my internet speed.
+A 1.5Mbps connection would be just a small creek-stream flowing data to my devices.
+While a 100Mbps connection would have the data running like a river.

-Last month my family used 24 GB of data surfing the internet, which included texting pictures, working on homework, listening to music, watching videos, checking social media, transferring files, checking email, etc. For most of that time we averaged 3-5 Mbps for our internet speed.
-Our data usage was 24 GB and our internet speed was approximately 4 Mbps.
+Last month my family used 24 GB of data surfing the internet, which included texting pictures, working on homework, listening to music, streaming videos, checking social media, transferring files, checking email, etc. For most of that time, we averaged between 3-5Mbps for our internet speed.
+Our data usage for the month was 24 GB and our average internet speed was approximately 4 Mbps.

 Faster internet speeds don’t necessarily mean you would inherently use more data.
 It would just deliver it to you faster.
 Small pipeline or a large pipeline, the choice is yours.